World Autism Day

 - Resources clearly labelled with words and pictures.

-Don’t forget that every child is unique and that there will still be lots more that you will need to do to support a child with autism in your class, for me, this is just the basics.
+Don’t forget that every child is unique and that there will still be lots more that you will need to do to support an autistic child in your class, for me, this is just the basics for every classroom.

 Student teachers have you checked out 10 Ways to Survive your PGCE Placement?
 Link here.